Best Practices for Verifying Ansible Connectivity and Host Status

 sshd_config): Check/etc/ssh/sshd_configfor settings likePermitRootLogin,PasswordAuthentication, andAllowUsers/DenyUsersthat might prevent Ansible from connecting.

-WinRM Configuration (Windows)
+WinRM Configuration for Windows

 - WinRM Service Running: Ensure the WinRM service is enabled and running on Windows hosts.